pantrypoints/sp/content/en/research/hume/religion/part-10.md

 {{< /l >}}

+{{< r a="Demea" >}}
 And by being the first, replied DEMEA, might he not have been sensible of his error?
 For is this a subject in which philosophers can propose to make discoveries especially in so late an age?
 And can any man hope by a simple denial (for the subject scarcely admits of reasoning), to bear down the united testimony of mankind, founded on sense and consciousness?

 And why should man, added he, pretend to an exemption from the lot of all other animals?
 The whole earth, believe me, PHILO, is cursed and polluted.
 A perpetual war is kindled amongst all living creatures.
 Necessity, hunger, want, stimulate the strong and courageous: Fear, anxiety, terror, agitate the weak and infirm.
 The first entrance into life gives anguish to the new-born infant and to its wretched parent: Weakness, impotence, distress, attend each stage of that life: and it is at last finished in agony and horror.
+{{< /r >}}

 {{< l a="Philo" >}}
 Observe too the curious artifices of Nature, in order to embitter the life of every living being.
 The stronger prey upon the weaker, and keep them in perpetual terror and anxiety.

 The weaker too, in their turn, often prey upon the stronger, and vex and molest them without relaxation.
 Consider that innumerable race of insects, which either are bred on the body of each animal, or, flying about, infix their stings in him.
 These insects have others still less than themselves, which torment them.
 And thus on each hand, before and behind, above and below, every animal is surrounded with enemies, which incessantly seek his misery and destruction.
 {{< /l >}}

+{{< r a="Demea" >}}
-Man alone, said DEMEA, seems to be, in part, an exception to this rule.
+Man alone is an exception to this rule.
 For by combination in society, he can easily master lions, tigers, and bears, whose greater strength and agility naturally enable them to prey upon him.
+{{< /r >}}

 {{< l a="Philo" >}}
 On the contrary, it is here chiefly that the uniform and equal maxims of Nature are most apparent.
 Man, it is true, can, by combination, surmount all his real enemies, and become master of the whole animal creation: but does he not immediately raise up to himself imaginary enemies, the demons of his fancy, who haunt him with superstitious terrors, and blast every enjoyment of life?
 His pleasure, as he imagines, becomes, in their eyes, a crime: his food and repose give them umbrage and offence: his very sleep and dreams furnish new materials to anxious fear: and even death, his refuge from every other ill, presents only the dread of endless and innumerable woes.
 Nor does the wolf molest more the timid flock, than superstition does the anxious breast of wretched mortals.